 Our packaging is designed to keep our food safe, fresh and ready to enjoy.
 Eco-friendly packaging is both necessary and at the same time, expensive.
 Despite the high cost, we shift this balance continuously in favour of biodegradable packaging.
 Our long-term goal is to promote zero waste packaging options whereby consumers bring their own reusable containers to fill.

 We also promote forest conservation to ensure that nature is not harmed.
 It is essential to find opportunities to enhance the productivity of Sri Lanka’s existing agricultural land to ensure the protection of its precious forests and biodiversity.
 By providing a fair price for forest produce, we can give a financial incentive to protect the trees.
-We also run a separate non-profit organization called the Forest Healing Foundation, which supports local sustainable agriculture projects such as water management and works with farmers to plant additional fruit and spice trees in additional endemic forest trees.
+We also run a separate non-profit organization called the Forest Healing Foundation, which supports local sustainable agriculture projects such as water management and works with farmers to plant additional fruit, spice and forest trees including endemics.

 A fair price

 In 2019, the Financial Times reported that the coffee grower received 0.4% of the total price of a cup of coffee, and this is likely to be lower for smallholder farmers.
 Ensuring a fair price to the farmers for their produce is the only way to ensure sustainability.
 We work with our farmers via a variety of models to ensure they receive a fair price.
-For our spices and Jack fruit, we work closely with a farmer cooperative whose lands, together with our own, have been certified as organic.
-We aim to substantially increase their farm-gate price by bringing their produce directly to the consumer.
+For our spices and Jack fruit, we work closely with a farmer cooperative whose lands, together with our own, were certified as organic up until 2019.
+Farmers have since stepped away from organic certification due to the high costs and demanding controls.
+Instead, we aim to substantially increase their farm-gate price by reducing down the supply chain and bringing their produce directly to the consumer.

 Jobs and training